• Skip to primary navigation

 Grilled shrimp on skewers with grilled garlic and fresh herbs.

-This barbecue shrimp is one of my favorite easy recipes to serve whenever we’re craving a delicious meal!
+This BBQ garlic shrimp is one of my favorite easy recipes to serve whenever we’re craving something super flavorful!

 Shrimp can be intimidating to cook.
 But what I’ve come to learn is that with seafood and shellfish, there is usually a little bit of work to do for prep but the cooking part is actually very easy.